Our drive for innovation

 This exploration will be exercised in a developmentally appropriate manner that corresponds to what drives student motivation and enjoyment.
 For instance, across the key years of middle-schooling, pairing moments of explicit instruction with opportunities for social and emotional learning and real-world application have been shown to hit the sweet spot which balances the acquisition of key skills and knowledge with engagement, curiosity and creativity.

 Our current focus for staff Professional Learning is based on three key programs that support our students’ development.
-In the Junior School we are working on SOLAR (Science of Learning and Reading) which focuses on the science behind attainment of reading fluency.
+In the Junior School we are working on the phonics-based SOLAR (Science of Learning and Reading) which focuses on the science behind attainment of reading fluency.
 We have found that the capacities of our students in literacy have advanced far more rapidly than before we were using the model.
 We are also using The Writing Revolution which is a program that explicitly teaches sentence structure, writing mode and the core skills to adapt writing for purpose and audience.

 I was so pleased to see the demonstration of this at our Year 4 level assembly last week.
 Our students confidently displayed their knowledge of paragraphing structure and explained this with a level of detail that one would ordinarily expect from far older students.